 Are you ready to start following a keto diet, but are unsure how many calories or macronutrients your body needs?
 Do you want to lose weight on a keto diet?
 Gain muscle?
-Read below for an easy step by step process to calculate your macros for a keto diet.
+Read below for an easy step-by-step process to calculate your macros for a ketogenic diet.

 - Your height